open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 #### Entity Detector

-The Entity detector in the SDK is responsible for detecting possible entities that could identify the SDK.
+The Entity detector in the SDK is responsible for detecting possible entities that could identify the SDK (called "associated entities").
 For Example, if the SDK is running in a kubernetes pod, it may provide an Entity for that pod.
 SDK Entity Detectors are only required to provide identifying attributes, but may provide descriptive attributes to ensure combined Resource contains similar attributes as today's SDK.

 An Entity Detector would have an API similar to: